vimishor/dokuwiki-openshift-quickstart/README.md

 Create an account at http://openshift.redhat.com/

-Create a php-5.3 application (you can call your application whatever you want)
+Create a php application (you can call your application whatever you want)

-    rhc app create -a dokuwiki -t php-5.3
+    rhc app create dokuwiki php-5.3

 Add this upstream dokuwiki repo